systemT2021/SliceTuner/README.md

 <p align="center"><img src=https://user-images.githubusercontent.com/67897374/86583165-c9960e00-bfbd-11ea-8a1f-4becfc53138c.jpg></p>

-System T receives as input a set of slices and their data and estimatesthe learning curves of the slices by training models on samples ofdata. .Next, System T performs the selective data acquisition optimizationwhere it determines how much data should be acquired per slice inorder to minimize the loss and unfairness.
-As data is acquired, thelearning curves can be iteratively updated.
+System T receives as input a set of slices and their data and estimates the learning curves of the slices by training models on samples of data.
+Next, System T performs the selective data acquisition optimization where it determines how much data should be acquired per slice in order to minimize the loss and unfairness.
+As data is acquired, the learning curves can be iteratively updated.